When is it too cold to open a hive?

 I hardly know where to begin.
 Ignoring the fact that she lost a month by relying on a mere possibility, it’s the cold comment that really sends me.
 How can it possibly be too cold to feed them?

 Her choices are obvious.
 She can choose to not feed because it’s “too cold” and lose the entire colony to starvation.
-Or she can open the hive, feed the colony, and lose some bees to the cold.
+Or she can open the hive and feed them, possibly losing some to the cold, but saving the rest.
 Where’s the question?

 Simply put, there is almost no temperature at which it is too cold to feed a starving colony.
 Sure, there are exceptions.
 If you’re in the prairie provinces and it’s 40 below, it’s probably a wasted effort.
 But most beekeepers can find a warmish day even in the dead of winter.